Binge eating disorder support groups can provide significant emotional support as well as resources for getting binge eating disorder help.

 Compulsive Eaters Anonymous or Overeaters Anonymous Can Help

 The question "how to stop binge eating" deserves not one answer, but many.
 A key component in the quest to stop compulsive overeating can be the use of binge eating disorder support groups such as Compulsive Eaters Anonymous or Overeaters Anonymous.
+Both of these organizations have been around for years and have proven success rates in providing support to individuals suffering from binge eating and compulsive eating disorders.

 Theory of Overeating Support Groups